There are now 3 possible online modes for units:

 - Unit rules

-- enrolment in the Master of Industrial and Organisational Psychology (coursework and dissertation) (53580) or the combined Doctor of Philosophy and Master of Industrial and Organisational Psychology (01880/54580); and at least 24 points completed, with a minimum of 18 points of Psychology units (PSYC5547 MIOP Practical Placement 1 part 1 and PSYC5548 MIOP Practical Placement 1 Part 2)
+- Enrolment in 53580 Master of Industrial and Organisational Psychology or 01880/54580 Doctor of Philosophy and Master of Industrial and Organisational Psychology and Successful completion of three Unit(s) PSYC5547 MIOP Professional Practice and Ethics and Unit(s) PSYC5548 MIOP Practical Placement 1 and Unit(s) PSYCxxxx and Successful completion of 24 points in your chosen degree

 - Contact hours